AntonyNeal/sw_website/CLAIRE-HNRY-SETUP-RECIPE.md

 - Be honest about business type
 - HNRY is discreet and professional

-### "Can't integrate with booking system" 🔧

-- Julian will check HNRY API availability
-- May use HNRY invoicing as alternative
+### "Client didn't pay deposit" 💸

+- Follow up via email/text with HNRY PayID
+- Consider booking policy: No deposit = no session
-- Julian has admin access to explore options
+- Log missed bookings for Julian to exclude from invoice

+### "How do I log cash payments?" 💵

+- Go to HNRY Income → Add Income
+- Enter date, amount, description
-- Contact HNRY support for integration help
+- HNRY will calculate tax automatically
+- Do this weekly to stay organized

 ---